salsify/arc-furnace/README.md

 A `Transform` acts as a source, however, takes a source as an input and transforms each input.
 The `BlockTransform` and associated sugar in the `transform` method of `Pipeline` make this very easy (see the example above).

+#### Unfolds

+An `Unfold` acts as a source, however, takes a source as an input and produces multiple rows for that source as an output.
+A common case for this is splitting rows into multiple rows depending upon their keys.
+The `BlockTransform` and associated sugar in the `unfold` method of `Pipeline` make this fiarly easy (see `pipeline_spec.rb`).

 #### Sinks

 Each `Pipeline` has a single sink.
 Pipelines must produce data somewhere, and that data goes to a sink.
 Sinks